What Is Hydromorphone?

 Effects of Hydromorphone

 Hydromorphone is typically prescribed as a pill taken every 4 to 6 hours for the management of round-the-clock pain over a long period of time.
 Because of their relative strength in comparison to other prescription pain relievers, Hydromorphone is generally reserved for severe pain treatments, and not for patients with “as needed” pain medication or for recovery from surgery.
+It is also used for those who have become so tolerant to the effects of weaker Opioids that they are no longer providing the desired effects.

 Other effects of Hydromorphone include: